codurance/site/_posts/2016-03-03-cohesion-cornerstone-software-design.md

 ### Cohesion is a sliding scale metric

-A common mistake is to treat cohesion as a binary attribute instead of sliding scale.
+A common mistake is to treat cohesion as a binary attribute instead of a sliding scale.
 In the original work by Stevens, Myers, and Constantine in the early 70s, they defined seven levels of cohesion, which later became known as SMC Cohesion.

 As the original papers were written quite a while back and were very academic, let’s agree that when we say _module_ we are actually talking about a class or a group of functions and when we say _processing elements_ we are actually talking about methods or functions.

 - **Coincidental (worst)**: Processing elements are grouped arbitrarily and have no significant relationship.
 There is no relationship between the processing elements.
 E.g.: update a customer record, calculate a loan payment, print a report.
-Coincidental cohesion is quite common in modules called Utils or Helpers.
+Coincidental cohesion is quite common in modules called ```Util``` or ```Helper```.

 - **Logical**: At a module level, processing elements are grouped because they belong to the same logical class of related functions.
 At each invocation of the module one of the processing elements is invoked.
 E.g.: grouping all I/O operations, all database operations, etc. At a processing element level, the calling module passes a control flag and that flag decides which piece of behaviour will be invoked by the processing element.
 E.g: A flag indicating if a discount should be calculated, a piece of behaviour should be skipped, etc.

 - **Temporal**: Processing elements are related in time.
 They are grouped together because they are invoked together at a particular time in a program execution but in fact they are unrelated to each other.
-A different business requirement may required a difference sequence or combination of processing elements.
+A different business requirement may  require a difference sequence or combination of processing elements.
 E.g.: data persistence / validation, audit trail, notifications via email, etc.

-- **Procedural**: Processing elements are sequentially part of the same business unit but do not share data. grouped because they always follow a certain sequence of execution.
+- **Procedural**: Processing elements are sequentially part of the same business unit but do not share data.
+They are grouped because they always follow a certain sequence of execution.
 E.g.: validate user, process a payment, trigger stock inventory system to send purchase orders to suppliers, write logs.

 - **Communicational**: Processing elements contribute to activities that use the same inputs or outputs.
 E.g.: processing elements that would take a shopping basket and calculate discounts, promotions, money saved, delivery costs, and return the total price.